 As a whole, the Doctoral Qualifying Examination is assessed on a pass/fail basis.
 An overall grade of Pass requires a Pass on both the methods and substantive components.
-For the methods component, the possible grades are Pass, Fail, or Conditional Pass.
 The substantive component is assessed simply as Pass or Fail.
 Each question is graded by one member of the examining Committee.
 If the grade is not an unequivocal Pass, the question is graded by another member of the committee.
 If they disagree on the grade, the graders confer to reach a consensus.